13 Potential Causes for "Feeling Flat"

 How to figure out why you're having a low vibe day.

 I recently wrote about five ways to quickly bounce back from a "low vibe day."
 I think of a low vibe day as a day when you're feeling flat or emotional, but nothing major has happened to trigger that.
 Even though you might not have experienced any major negative events, there are often subtle causes of feeling "off" which can manifest as feeling lethargic, flat, or antsy.
 Understanding these causes can help you better cope with these feelings.
 Let's run through a checklist of causes you can consider when you're feeling low.

 Note that this article is focused on causes of malaise that you might overlook.
 If something major or tragic has happened, you're going to already know why you feel emotional.

-- Hormones - you've got PMS or ovulation moodiness.
+7. You're experiencing hormone changes.
+You've got PMS or ovulation moodiness.
 Tracking your periods can help you know when this is the cause of your emotions.